 - Students will need to successfully complete all requirements for their loan(s) before the last day of the semester they want the loan to be applicable.

-Toggle ItemMaster Promissory Note
+5. Master Promissory Note

-- Students who plan to borrow Stafford Loans must complete a Master Promissory Note (MPN) at www.studentloans.gov.
+- Students who plan to borrow Stafford Loans must complete a master promissory note (MPN) at StudentAid.gov.
 This is a legal document in which you promise to repay your federal student loan(s) and any accrued interest and fees to your loan servicer.

-- MPN can be completed at www.studentloans.gov.
+- MPN can be completed at StudentAid.gov.

 - Students who have been offered Stafford Loans are required to complete entrance counseling before they are certified for the loan.
 This ensures that they understand the responsibilities and obligations that accompany loans.
 Topics include interest rates, debt management, deferments, repayment rates, loan balances, and obligations regarding repayment.
 Entrance counseling can help students determine if federal aid is the right path for them to take in paying for their education.

 - If a student decides to accept a Stafford Loan, they will be required to complete exit counseling before or no more than 30 days after graduation to remind them of their financial responsibilities.

-- Students who want to project their loan repayment amounts can use this Repayment Calculator.
+- Students who want to project their loan repayment amounts can use this repayment calculator.

-- In order to retain federal aid awards, students must exhibit Satisfactory Academic Progress.
+- In order to retain federal aid awards, students must exhibit satisfactory academic progress.
 This includes the following:

-- Complete degree within 180 credits
+- Complete degree within 180 credits.

-- 67% Passing Percentage
+- 67% passing percentage.

 - 2.0 CGPA

 - See Satisfactory Academic Progress for more details.